navicore/doors-2d/README.md

 # UNDER CONSTRUCTION - Alpha Alpha
 ------------

-My interest in this learning exercise is exploring the [ECS - Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) programming paradigm.
+This learning exercise is exploring the [ECS - Entity Component System](https://en.wikipedia.org/wiki/Entity_component_system) programming paradigm.
 Game programming can teach us a lot about software architectures that coordinate huge numbers of lively objects all advancing their state at different rates.
+The game will evolve into a POC of using ECS to create `digital twin` runtimes (in contrast to `actor-based` runtimes) for `IOT` and knowledge base applications.

 The world in this game is a graph of rooms connected by doors.
 Every door is on a platform.
 The player moves left and right with arrow keys and jumps with the space bar.
-Once on a platform, the player enters the next room through the door by using the up arrow.
+Once on a platform, the player enters the next room through the door by pressing the up arrow key.

 | key | description | action |
 | --- | --- | --- |